JoshDeiner/audio/code_quality_evaluator_prompt.md

 ### 9. Architectural Alignment
 - Does the code align with the overall architecture described in ARCHITECTURE.md?
-- Does it maintain the separation of concerns between core components?
+- Does it maintain the separation of concerns between core components (Audio Recording, Transcription Engine, Output Management)?
 - Does it integrate properly with the configuration system?
 - Does it maintain cross-platform compatibility where required?
+- Does it follow the containerization guidelines if applicable?

 ## Output Format